-Drop Shipping / Wholesale for Canadian Sellers
+Wholesale Drop Shipping for Canadian Online Sellers

 SaleHoo Canada – Thousands of verified drop shippers and wholesale suppliers, along with direct shipping manufacturers.
 You have the option of using their web store to start selling instantly.
 They also have a community for anyone who sells online.
 You’ll find the free trial reassuring as you research almost 2 million products.

 Inventory Source – Gain free access to this directory of wholesale drop shippers.
 They also offer tools for automating eCommerce processes for sellers and online merchants, including drop ship inventory automation from over 75 wholesale distributors.
-Inventory Source provides dropship eCommerce integration with over 25 of the leading eCommerce platforms, such as BigCommerce, Shopify Canada, Volusion, and 3DCart Shopping Cart, along with marketplaces like Newegg Canada, Amazon, Etsy, and eBay.
+Inventory Source provides dropship eCommerce integration with over 25 of the leading eCommerce platforms, such as BigCommerce and Shopify Canada, along with marketplaces like Newegg Canada, Amazon and Etsy.
 They are BBB members in good standing.

-FocalPrice – Drop shipping via 700+ suppliers in China.
-They have a free API system that automates ordering and product inventory.

-Light In The Box Wholesale Goods – Wide range of drop shipped and wholesale products from China.
-They’re the first Chinese company to launch an IPO on the NY Stock Exchange.
-LightInTheBox ranked “number one in terms of revenue generated from customers outside of China among all China-based retail websites that source products from third-party manufacturers,” according to iResearch.
+Sellerbot – This is a total drop shipping solution that provides a complete eCommerce website, a free domain name and access to some of the world’s largest marketplaces and individual suppliers.
+The majority of their suppliers ship globally (often free) from Asia (India, China, Japan, etc), but you can price your products in any currency.
+Everything is automated, including inventory and prices.

 Individual Companies Offering Drop Shipping for Their Products

-There are individual companies that offer drop shipping to Canadian sellers.
+There are individual companies that offer dropshipping to Canadian sellers.
 Some have active public programs, while others may consider it if you contact them directly.
 The Canadian Trade Index is a great place to start if you want to contact companies about drop shipping their products.

 Following are a few companies that have existing drop shipping programs or wholesale merchandise for Canadians: